Lay First Responder Model: EFAR System Model

 Initial work by Jared Sun and Lee A. Wallis training community members as emergency first aid responders in Manenberg, South Africa eventually led to the creation of the EFAR System Model in 2012.
 Community members arrived earlier to accidents than professionally dispatched emergency medical providers, suggesting formal programs training community members was worth exploring.
 Though it was designed to support the development of formal emergency care systems, the EFAR system model has primarily served to alleviate inconsistent and unreliable response times of emergency services in the Cape Town area, with some expansion into Zambia in 2015.

 Lay First Responder Model

-In 2016, similar issues with a lack of prehospital response that had been recognized in Uganda prompted the search for a sustainable alternative, which could affordably provide prehospital emergency care.
+In 2016, similar issues with a lack of prehospital response that had been recognized in Uganda by Peter G. Delaney prompted the search for a sustainable alternative, which could affordably provide prehospital emergency care.
 Motorcycle taxi drivers who were closest to road traffic injuries, possessed a means of transport, and self-dispersed in search of customers (providing wide geographic coverage) were then trained as lay first responders.
 After three years, 75% of initial trainees continued to respond to emergencies voluntarily reportedly because of increased social stature, customer acquisition, and confidence as lay first responders.
 In later studies, findings were replicated in Chad and Sierra Leone by LFR International with thousands of other motorcycle taxis, with results demonstrating training lay first responders significantly expanded prehospital care availability cost-effectively.